Grafikart/BlogMVC/readme.md

 ### Database structure

-You have to use the same structure as [dump.sql](https://raw.github.com/Grafikart/blogmvc/master/dump.sql).
 You can rename table and fields depending of your Framework conventions and you can even use migrations if your framework support it.

 * categories (HasMany **Post**)
 	* id